 • Feeding more than 127,000 individuals annually through the Cherokee Nation Food Distribution Program.

-• Building roads, bridges and water lines that benefit all Oklahomans.
+• Building roads, bridges & water lines that benefit all Oklahomans.